elastic/apm-agent-dotnet/CONTRIBUTING.md

 Therefore it's preferred to have multiple smaller PRs over a single big PR.

-This makes sure that obvious changes get merged quickly and don't get blocked by unrelated changes.
+This makes sure that changes that have consensus get merged quickly and don't get blocked by unrelated changes.
 Additionally, the repository will also have a useful and searchable history by doing so.

 Please do:
 - Try to get feedback as early as possible and prefer to ask questions in issues before you start submitting code.